“HELPING PEOPLE RISE ABOVE WITH RESPONSIVE COUNSELLING & PSYCHOLOGICAL SERVICES”

 B.Sc., Clinical Psychology Ph.D.
 Student

 I am in my fourth year of the Clinical Psychology Ph.D. program at Dalhousie University.
 I am continuing my clinical training at Lesley Hartman and Associates beginning in May 2017.
 My previous clinical experience has included assessment and intervention work with adults from a variety of populations.
 I have worked with clients with mood and/or anxiety concerns in a university setting, inpatients with cognitive deficits associated with acquired brain injury, and outpatients with dementia or Huntington’s disease.
-In additional to my placement at Lesley Hartman and Associates, I will also be conducting group therapy, individual counselling, and psychological assessments in Seniors’ Mental Health at the Nova Scotia Hospital in the Spring/Summer of 2017.
+At Lesley Hartman & Associates, I will be running a group for individuals with traumatic brain injuries.
 My training has been grounded in Cognitive-Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT).

 I have missed more than 9,000 shots in my career.
 I have lost almost 300 games.